Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Notes/Week2_Notes.md

 start with unigram vocaublary; find most frequent gram pairs -> a new ngram.
 Automatically decides vocab for the system

 Hybrid NMT: translate mostly at word level and only go to the character level when needed.

+## Lecture13: Contextual Word Embeddings and Pretraining

+A random tip for QA system building: when encountering an unknown word at test time, we can consider assigning a random vector and compare its output against it -- the output is likely to be similar to the random vector assigned and this will allow us to use the "unknown" word directly in answer.

+Representations for a word: word2vec / gloVE, fastText.

+Problem of existing representation:

+- same representation for a word regardless of the context where a word token occurs -- we want word sense disambiguation;
+- only one representation for a word, but words have different aspects, including semantics, syntactic behavior, and register/connotations;

+### ELMo

+Hidden states at LSTM are meanted to consider the context and words' representations at corresponding position.

+The above approach can be used as a layer to extract better embeddings with context for further learning.

+ELMo: Embeddings from Language Models: breakout version from traditional word embeddings to contextual word vectors.

+ELMo use all layers (with weights) instead of merely the top layer. -- ~~how to achieve that remains somewhat mysterious~~.

+Different layers in ELMo tend to have different strength in different areas.
+(Areas to be explored)

+**ULMfit**: transfer learning from a general model to a specific task.
+Limit size to be small -- larger version by others include GPT.

+### Transformer Intro

+Unable to parallelize works in RNN.
+RNNs still need attention mechanism to deal with long range dependencies - path length.
+We can use attention alone then.

+**Multi-head attention**: map hidden state into different lower dimension spaces and compute attentions separately.

+No free lunch: trade off between long chained information and performance

+Add positional information into encoder.

+### BERT: BiDirectional encoder Representations from Transformers

+LMs only use unidirectional context -- we can improve on that. -- words can be seen themselves in bidirectional context.

+Mask out certain input words and predict the masked words.

+Next Sentence prediction: learn relationships between sentences and to predict whether sentence A is the next sentence of sentence B.

+Token embeddings are word pieces.
+Learned segmented embedding represents each sentence and positional embedding is as for other transformer architectures.

+Multi-sentence Natural Language Inference: determine relations between hypothesis and premise.